 However, Istanbul is known for its horrendous traffic, especially during rush hour.
 Because the taxis are metered in Istanbul, it could seriously drive up the fare of your trip if you are stuck in traffic.

 Also, there is a possibility that your taxi driver might try to scam you by taking a longer route than needed to get to your destination.
-There has personally happened to us when we took a taxi on our trip to Turkey.
+There has personally happened to us when we took a taxi in Istanbul.

 If you are traveling with a group of people, a taxi is certainly an option worth considering.

 Taxis can be easily found outside all levels of the airport, but there are actually three types of taxis you can get on: the luxurious black “E-type” taxis, nicer blue “D-type” taxis and original orange “C-type” taxis.